Home Guides and Articles

 co linear direct vent pipe

-Clearances for direct vent pipe may vary, and these clearances will be specified by the manufacturer of your direct-vent appliance.
-The general rule-of-thumb, however, is a 1-inch clearance all the way around for vertical vent runs.
-And if running the pipe horizontally, it must maintain a 3-inch clearance for the top half of the pipe and a 1-inch clearance for the bottom half of the pipe.
+Direct vent pipes' clearance may vary, and your direct vent appliance manufacturer will specify these clearances.
+The general rule of thumb, however, is a 1-inch clearance all the way around for vertical vent runs.
+If the pipe is run horizontally, it must maintain a 3-inch clearance for the top half and a 1-inch clearance for the bottom half.

-Direct vent chimney systems are specialized.
-Every component, including pipe, elbows, firestops, roof supports, termination caps, and etc. is specifically made for venting a direct-vent appliance.
-You will never convert direct vent pipe to Class A chimney pipe, and you will never convert a stove pipe to a direct vent pipe.
-In some circumstances, it is possible to utilize specialized adaptors to convert Class A chimney pipe into a direct vent system.
+Direct-vent chimney systems are specialized.
+Every component, including pipe, elbows, firestops, roof supports, termination caps, etc., is specifically made for venting a direct-vent appliance.
+You will never convert a direct-vent pipe to a Class A chimney pipe or a stove pipe to a direct-vent pipe.
+In some circumstances, it is possible to utilize specialized adaptors to convert a Class A chimney pipe into a direct-vent system.

-Unlike stove pipe, the use of roof supports and thimbles with direct vent systems do not serve as a conversion point to attach Class A chimney pipe.
-These components are only used to pass direct vent pipe safely through a ceiling or a wall.
+Unlike stovepipes, roof supports and thimbles used with direct vent systems do not serve as a conversion point to attach Class A chimney pipes.
+These components pass direct vent pipe safely through a ceiling or a wall.
 The owner's manual of every direct vent fireplace, stove, or insert will specify which brands of direct vent pipe are approved for use with that unit.

 Chimney Pipe Buying Guide

 A unique and convenient aspect of direct vent chimney systems is the ability to vent and terminate in various ways.
-A direct vent system can be terminated either horizontally or vertically, and in some cases, it may only take a few inches of pipe directly out the back of a direct vent appliance to the outside of your home.
-Be sure to follow your manufacturer's guidelines for maximum horizontal run, vertical rise, etc. when designing your direct vent chimney system.
-The specifications for venting for each appliance will be spelled out in your owner's manual.
+A direct vent system can terminate either horizontally or vertically.
+Sometimes, it may only take a few inches of pipe directly out the back of a direct vent appliance to the outside of your home.
+When designing your direct vent chimney system, follow your manufacturer's guidelines for maximum horizontal run, vertical rise, etc. The specifications for venting for each appliance are listed in your owner's manual.

-Direct vent units may be referred to as "top vent," "rear vent," or "slant-back."
+Direct vent units are also known as "top vent," "rear vent," or "slant-back."
 These titles refer to the position of the flue collar on the appliance.
-"Top vent" and "rear vent" are self-explanatory, and "slant-back" refers to an appliance with a flue collar coming out of the unit at a 45-degree angle, with easy adaptability for vertical or horizontal venting with the use of a 45-degree elbow.
+"Top vent and "rear vent" are self-explanatory, and "slant-back" refers to an appliance with a flue collar coming out of the unit at a 45-degree angle, easily adaptable for vertical or horizontal venting with the use of a 45-degree elbow.

-Many direct vent appliance manufacturers will offer specific horizontal or vertical venting kits for particular units.
-When looking into purchasing these kits, be sure to find out how much pipe you would be getting and if that would be enough to complete your system.
+Many direct-vent appliance manufacturers offer specific horizontal or vertical venting kits for particular units.
+When considering purchasing these kits, find out how much pipe you need and whether that would be enough to complete your system.

 What is Stove Pipe?